whitef0x0/node-email-verification/README.md

 });
 ```

-then, create an instance of the User model and register the user by passing the instance to ```registerTempUser```:
+then, create an instance of the User model, and then pass it as well as a custom callback to ```createTempUser```, one that makes use of the function ```registerTempUser``` and, if you want, handles the case where the temporary user is already in the collection:

 ```javascript
 // get the credentials from request parameters or something